 Do not get any water on the metal or scrub too vigorously.
 Ensure not to wear your brass jewelry during strenuous activities, so you do not accidentally scratch the metal.
-With a bit of care, cleaning, and love, your beautiful piece of jewelry can last forever.
+With a bit of care, cleaning, maintenance, and love, your beautiful piece of jewelry can last forever.

 Infographic: Pros And Cons Of Brass Jewelry

 Before purchasing anything, it is essential to be aware of the pros and cons of the object you want to buy.
 Keeping that in mind, we have decided to introduce you to the pros and cons of brass jewelry.
 Check out the infographic below to know what they are before you buy any brass jewelry.